Skip to main content

 Results & Impact

-A survey conducted before and after the implementation showed significant improvements in both efficiency and accuracy of the WRD creation process.
+Pre- and post-implementation surveys showed improvements in both speed and accuracy of WRD creation.

 30%reduction